Skip to footer content

 Loop

-Here, 'condition' represents the Boolean expression or loop variable that determines whether the loop should continue iterating.
-As long as the 'condition' remains true, the code block enclosed within the 'while' loop braces will execute repeatedly.
-Once the 'condition' evaluates to false, the loop terminates, and the program and control flow moves to the statement following the 'while' loop.
+Here, condition represents the Boolean expression or loop variable that determines whether the loop should continue iterating.
+As long as the condition remains true, the code block enclosed within the 'while' loop braces will execute repeatedly.
+Once the condition evaluates to false, the loop terminates, and the program and control flow moves to the statement following the 'while' loop.

 2. Practical Code Examples

-Now, let's explore practical examples to illustrate the usage of 'while' loops in various scenarios.
+Let's explore practical examples to illustrate the usage of 'while' loops in various scenarios.

 Example 1: Countdown Timer